Fenrious/MonsterHunterQuest/README.md

 # MonsterHunterQuest
 My first game in any programming language.
-Exploring Javafx through practice.

-Started this project soon after returning to programming.
-Planning to add a few more things before officially being finished with the project.
+I wanted to explore Javafx through practice.
+I started this project soon after returning to programming.

 Project Background: All of the artwork in the game was done by me using GNU Image Manipulation Program, but the concepts behind the work and the music all belong to Capcom.
 The game has heavy influences from Monster Hunter Tri and Monster Hunter: World.
 I tried to incorporate as many elements of the Monster Hunter series as I could.